Puma Vigor Mono Review Facts

 - Carbon rubber provides traction and durability

-IMEVA midsole is lightweight and has great energy return
+- IMEVA midsole is lightweight and has a great energy return

 The Puma Vigor Mono is a lightweight cross-training shoe with a lot of cushioning, a stylish look, great performance and a great price.
 It has a soft and supportive feel and looks good in different workout clothes.
 The mesh upper, perforated interior and seamless overlay application keep the foot cool and irritation-free.
 The shoe allows the runner to have a natural gait, improve their form and have smooth transitions.
 The yellow shoe has great visibility for people who want to stay visible.
 The fit is true to size, although the fit around the midfoot can be snug for people with wider feet.
 Its low drop and light stability provide good control.
 Its durability and traction allow users to run for many miles or train on different kinds of terrain or play different sports.
 The Vigor Mono is a comfortable and versatile shoe that can be worn by new and experienced runners alike.